carstenbundt/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-Carsten Bundt is a post-doctoral researcher in the Department of Experimental Psychology at Ghent University, Ghent, Belgium.
-His research interests include decision-making, reward processing, and motor control.
+I am a post-doctoral researcher in the Department of Experimental Psychology at Ghent University, Ghent, Belgium.
+My research interests include decision-making, reward processing, and motor control.